How to Clean a Mattress at Home: Simple Steps for a Fresh Bed

 - Run a fan

-- Leave mattress uncovered for several hours
+- Leave the mattress uncovered for several hours

-If possible, lean mattress upright.
+If possible, lean the mattress upright.

 Fresh air removes trapped moisture and odors.